-Enrichment Opportunities at Christ the King
+Enrichment Opportunities

 Extra curricular activities are a key part of our school day at Christ the King.
 We want students to participate in extra curricular activities all the way through their time with us, so that they can further develop their interests and talents., whilst also helping them to develop their mental health and wellbeing in areas of particular interest.
 We also firmly believe that extra curricular activities: